Timofei Moșneaga Republican Clinical Hospital: Staff

-Between 1966–1996, 50 medical doctors were awarded PhDs in medicine, while 5 earned a M.D. degree.
+Between 1966 and 1996, 50 medical doctors were awarded PhDs in medicine, while 5 earned a M.D. degree.
 These specialists took part in international congresses, symposia and conferences.

 During the first period of transition to a free market economy, the hospital faced a difficult situation, which improved with the 2004 implementation of medical insurance.

 Operation

 The hospital operates on the basis of a contract with the National Company for Medical Insurance (NCMI), which provides regular financing.
 The contract protects drug supply, provides modern medical equipment, new medical services and treatment methods.

 Rural inhabitants represent more than 85% of the patients.

-The Timofei Moșneaga Republican Clinical Hospital now has 885 beds and 22 units, cared for by 1800 qualified specialists.
+The Timofei Moșneaga Republican Clinical Hospital now has 795 beds and 22 units, cared for by 1800 qualified specialists.
 It is the clinical base of 15 departments of the Nicolae Testemițanu State University of Medicine and Pharmacy and of its training program.